 Murfreesboro, TN tap water: what’s in it in 2026

 Serving 140K residents via Murfreesboro Water Resources · Murfreesboro, TN drinking water is supplied by Murfreesboro Water Resources.
-EPA and utility monitoring commonly focus on issues such as Stones River contamination, Agricultural runoff, Disinfection byproducts.
-Drought rules, inter-tie agreements, and emergency blending can temporarily move where your water is sourced from—even when the utility name stays the same.
+EPA and public water system monitoring commonly focus on issues such as Stones River contamination, Agricultural runoff, Disinfection byproducts.
+Drought rules, inter-tie agreements, and emergency blending can temporarily move where your water is sourced from—even when the public water system name stays the same.
 Enter your ZIP to see how current source routing and treatment performance show up in federal databases for your system this year.

 Check water hardness in Murfreesboro →